davidfischer/nicfitmtg/_pages/archetypes.md

 Scapewish is a Legacy take on the Modern {% mtgcardlink Scapeshift %} deck that uses Scapeshift and {% mtgcardlink Valakut, the Molten Pinnacle %}
 to attempt to win on the spot when the deck has 7 or 8 lands in play.
-With Nic Fit, that comes quite a bit earlier because of {% mtgcardlink Veteran Explorer %}.
+With Nic Fit, that comes quite a bit earlier than normal because of ramp provided by {% mtgcardlink Veteran Explorer %}.
 The wish part of the name comes from 3-4 {% mtgcardlink Burning Wish | Burning Wishes %}
 which provides a wishboard of a redundant Scapeshift and other great cards.
-The deck has a better matchup against control than many Nic Fit variants although it's a little more vulnerable to aggro plans.
+The deck has a better matchup against control than many Nic Fit variants although it's a little more vulnerable to aggro.

 ## Fringe archetypes